New England Greek–Style Pizza

 FAQ

 Yes.
-After kneading, cover the dough and refrigerate it overnight.
-Bring it back toward room temperature before shaping it into the pans.
+After kneading, cover the dough and refrigerate it for up to 24 hours.
+Let it come to room temperature before pressing it into the oiled pan.

 Why This Recipe Works